 Ali Laventhol got her start in show business working on huge movies like Terminator: Salvation and Pirates of the Caribbean.
 Only not as a writer.

-Since then, they have written on Famous In Love (Freeform), The Night Shift (NBC), Perception (TNT), The Client List (Lifetime), A Million Little Things (ABC), Ginny & Georgia (Netflix), Salsa (Apple), and currently My Life With The Walter Boys (Netflix) where she is a Co-Executive Producer.
-Ali has also been a sometime reader for WOTV submissions reading, scoring and writing coverage.
+Since then, they have written on Famous In Love (Freeform), The Night Shift (NBC), Perception (TNT), The Client List (Lifetime), A Million Little Things (ABC), Ginny & Georgia (Netflix), Salsa (Apple), My Life With The Walter Boys (Netflix), and Bel-Air (Peacock) where she is a Co-Executive Producer.
+Ali is a former reader for WOTV submissions, scoring and writing coverage.

-She is repped by Industry Entertainment and Morris Yorn.
+She is repped by UTA, Industry Entertainment, and Morris Yorn.

 Script Anatomy has made me a much stronger writer.
 I have won and placed in multiple contests with scripts I’ve written in their classes.
 I can’t recommend them highly enough!
 I’ve taken the Televisionary class and the Draft class with Ali and both times I’ve been impressed by how she maintains a warm and encouraging environment while giving you the tools you need to take your material to the next level.
 She is experienced and knowledgeable about story and she doesn’t just find what’s not working, she helps you fix it.